 Here are my DIY Essential Oils Cleaners.
 This is what I keep on hand, at…

-One Little, Two Little, Three Little Vacuum Cleaners, Possibly Four Little Vacuum Cleaners
+One Little Two Little Three Little Vacuum Cleaners

-On my last HUGE quest to de-funk my boys room, I made an epic mistake.
-I didn’t trust my God given senses (the literal and the figurative ones) nor did I heed the warning from not one of my children, not two of my children, but ALL SIX KIDS.
-I shooed them away because A) I was trying to hurry B) The room smelled so badly and I didn’t feel like any human being should be subjected to that odor (how do boys/men tolerate that stench) C) I feared for their lives in that room D) I really didn’t want my boys to come in (or my girls) and see what all I was doing (aka throwing away).
+On my last HUGE quest to de-funk my boys’ room, I made an epic mistake.
+I didn’t trust my God-given senses.
+The literal and figurative ones.
+Nor did I heed the warning from not one of my children, not two of my children, but ALL SIX KIDS.
+Honestly, I shooed them away because A) I was trying to hurry B) The room smelled so bad and I didn’t feel like any human being should be subjected to that odor (how do boys/men tolerate that stench) C) I feared for their lives in that room D) and I really didn’t want my boys to come in (or my girls) and see what all I was doing (aka throwing away).

 So, there you have it.

 Once I had them in piles, prepared to move to their rightful place (ie the trash can or the appropriate container or drawer).
-I whipped out my giant bumblebee yellow vacuum cleaner (oh, how I loved this vacuum cleaner) and I was vacuuming around the piles…just getting up the major chunks.
+I whipped out my giant bumblebee yellow vacuum cleaner.
+Oh, how I loved this vacuum cleaner.
+I was vacuuming around the piles…just getting up the major chunks.

 My kids started trickling down the hall and I heard statements like “mom, the hall is filled with smoke.
 Hey, mom, where is that smoke coming from.
 Mom, I smell something burning.”
 I’m thinking “whatever, its all good and do not come and bother me.”